akhilsaini/aws-csa-2017/README.md

   - Multiple security groups can be attached to an instance.
   - You can not block specific IP using Security Groups, instead use Network Access Control List.

-## Volumes and Snapshots
+## EBS Volumes and Snapshots

   - Volumes are virtual hard disks.

-  - You can attach volume to EC2 instance belonging to same AZ
+  - You can attach volume to EC2 instance belonging to same AZ.
+Consider this as a HDD can't be far from the motherboard as the latency would be very very much.
+  - Root volume can be recognised based on the snapshot name, as other volumes doesn't have snapshot name by default.
+  - We can modify the volume type on the fly(without any downtime) for root volume i.e. can interchange from gp2,io1 to each other(by clicking the **modify volumne** action button) and can even change the size also.
+    - Apart from the root volume, other volumes can also be modified on the fly but Standard Magnetic volume can't be modified.
+  - Task : Create volume/instance in another Availability Zone from existing volume.
+    - First take snapshot of ec2-volume(you should stop the instance but not necessary)
+    - Go to snapshots and find the above created snapshot and select that snapshot
+    - Click actions button and click either **create volumne** or **create image**.
+      - create volume
+        - you can change volume type
+        - you can change size
+        - you can change availability zone
+  - Task : Move ec2-instance from one region to another
+    - First take snapshot.
+    - Copy snapshot to another region.
+    - Create ec2-instance with that snapshot.

-  - To Detach a volume from EC2 instance, you have to umount it first
+  - To Detach a volume from EC2 instance, you have to umount it first.

-  - Snapshots are point in time copies of volumes – stored in S3.
+  - Snapshots are point in time copies of volumes – stored in S3(majorly used for backups).
 Taking first snapshot takes a while.
   - Subsequent snapshots will only store the delta in S3.
 Only changed blocks are stored in S3.
   - You can create volumes from Snapshots.
-During this you can also change Volume Storage Type
+During this you can also change Volume Storage Type.
   - Volume is just block data.
-You need to format it create specific file system e.g. ext4
+You need to format it create specific file system e.g. ext4.
   - Root Volume is one where OS is installed / booted.
-It is not encrypted by default on AWS AMIs
+It is not encrypted by default on AWS AMIs.
+  - AMIs can be creaeted from volumes/snapshots.
+  - Snapshots of encrypted volumes will automatically will be encrypted.
+  - Volumes restored from encrypted snapshots are encrypted automatically.
+  - You can share snapshots but only if they are un-encrypted.
+    - These snapshots can be shared with other AWS accounts or made public.

 ### RAID, Volumes & Snapshots.